bicarbon8/automated-functional-testing/README.md

     }
 }
 ```
-> NOTE: if no plugin is specified then external Defect Management integration will be disabled and expectations will be executed without checking their status before execution, however if a Defect Management plugin is specified, the execution of any expectations passed into a `should(options)` function will be halted if any non-closed defects are found when searching for defects that contain reference to the specified _Test IDs_
+> NOTE: if no plugin is specified then external Defect Management integration will be disabled and _assertions_ will be executed without checking their status before execution, however if a Defect Management plugin is specified, the execution of any _assertions_ passed into a `verify(assertion)` function will be halted if any non-closed defects are found when searching for defects that contain reference to the values passed in via `withTestId(caseId)` or via direct reference to defect using `withKnownDefectId(defectId)`

 > NOTE: you can optionally add a `searchDir` field under the `defectpluginmanager` to specify a root directory to use when searching for defect plugin implementations